jacobm3/gti-api-examples/mati/asm/collection-automation/README.md

 load-asm-aws-integration.py configures AWS integrations in ASM.
 You can configure a single integration with CLI options (-n, -a) or bulk load integrations from a CSV.
+I recommend running in verbose mode (-v).
+Application logs are printed to STDOUT and captured to `asm_integration.log`.

 `./load-asm-aws-integration.py --help`